EngineerMark/OsuAchievedOverlay/README.md

 # OsuAchievedOverlay
 Stream Overlay for osu! containing information on your session achievements

+This is still very experimental.
+Crashes can and will occur.
+If not reported yet, throw it into Issues.

 # Dependencies

 This project makes use of my OsuHelper library: https://github.com/EngineerMark/OsuHelper